UVDoc: Neural Grid-based Document Unwarping

-Finally, because the contour extracted using OpenCV is ordered, we can also order the detected grid border points.
+Finally, since the contour extracted using OpenCV is ordered, we can also order the detected grid border points.

 \item \textit{Ordering interior points.} The final step is to order the points that lie in the interior of the grid.
 We iteratively identify all points $(i,j)\in [2,88]\times[2,60]$ in row-major ordering, starting from point $(2,2)$ (the top-left interior grid point).
 We do this (for point $(i,j)$) by finding the three nearest yet-unordered grid points for each of the previously-ordered points $(i-1, j-1)$, $(i, j-1)$, and $(i-1, j)$ (the points to the top-left, top and left of the point we are currently trying to identify).
-The point that is in the intersection of these three nearest-neighbor sets is chosen as point $(i,j)$ (using the average distance to the three reference points as a tiebreaker in case the intersection contains multiple points).
-This point is then considered ordered, and we continue with the next point. \end{enumerate}
+The point that is in the intersection of these three nearest-neighbor sets is chosen as point $(i,j)$.
+We use the average distance to the three reference points as a tiebreaker in case the intersection contains multiple points.
+This point is then considered ordered, and we move on to the next point.